top of page

 Simultaneously, I became an English teacher, where I learned to engage the next generation of readers and writers, designing and teaching courses in African-American Literature, Latinx Literature, and Creative Writing, and advising the school literary magazine.

 Over several summers, I studied the Transatlantic Slave Trade on an NEH fellowship at the University of Virginia; Spanish language in Buenos Aires, and fiction writing at Kenyon College.
+During a belated "gap" year, I traveled the country, with stints in Austin, Texas, an artists' residency in Nebraska, and trips to a dozen states.

-I returned to New York and to the classroom, teaching writing courses to college undergraduates, where I expanded my pedagogical palette to include politics and economics, as well as business, ethics, and sustainability.
+I returned to New York and to the classroom, teaching writing courses to college undergraduates, where I expanded my pedagogical palette to include politics and economics, business, ethics, and sustainability.
+Meanwhile, I continued to write, publish, and advise individual and institutional clients.

 In 2020, I migrated from Brooklyn to the New York suburbs, where I began teaching creative writing courses at state prisons to incarcerated individuals pursuing college degrees.

-In 2023, I want to connect with creative, ambitious people working to make the world a better place.
+In 2025, I want to connect with creative, ambitious people working to make the world a better place.

 bottom of page